Greek Landmarks Off the Beaten Path to Visit

 Thessaloniki’s magnificent Paleochristian and Byzantine monuments comprise a UNESCO World Heritage Centre.

-These 15 landmark churches, monasteries, and Byzantine baths date from the 4th century AD to the 13th and 14th centuries.
+These 15 landmark churches, monasteries, and Byzantine baths range in date from the 4th century AD to the 13th and 14th centuries.

 UNESCO states the “mosaics of Thessalonika’s monuments (such as the Rotunda, Saint Demetrius and Hosios David [Latomou Monastery]) are among the great masterpieces of Early Christian art.”